 Animals And Wild Animals In Transylvania

-Apart from bears, Transylvania is a place where a lot of other wild animals still roam free, like wolves and lynx cats.
-You can spot them on wild trails, although this is ill-advised, or you can visit some of the many reservations and special observatory parks.
-Look for such places in any of the above-mentioned counties.
+Apart from bears, Transylvania is a place where many other wild animals still roam free, like wolves and lynx cats.
+You can spot them on rugged trails, although this is ill-advised, or you can visit some of the many reservations and special observatory parks.
+Look for such places in any of the counties mentioned above.

 A special treat is reserved for horseback riding.
-There are several locations where you can practice your favourite sport.
-Sambata de Sus in Brasov county is one of these most famous locations.
+There are several locations where you can practice your favorite sport.
+Sambata de Jos in Brasov county is one of these most famous locations.
 However, be warned.
-The Lipitani Romanian horse breed is among the tallest.
+The Lipitani horse breed is among the tallest.
 You might expect something taller than a pony and end up having to mount a huge animal.
 If riding is not your thing, but you still love horses, you can take a ride in a horse-drawn carriage.

 Transylvania And Most Exciting Road Trips

 Transalpina starts in Transylvania and ends in the Oltenia region.
-It is an even more dangerous road, one among the most dangerous in the world.
-It is known as the King’s Road, it is closed down most of the year because there are no protective walls and driving is dangerous.
+It is an even more dangerous road, one of the most dangerous in the world.
+It is known as the King’s Road; it is closed most of the year because there are no protective walls, and driving is dangerous.
 The peak of summer is the best time to have this experience.

-An alternative to finding boarding at hotels in larger cities is to find a cosy B&B in one of the lovely villages in Transylvania.
-For instance, around Sibiu and Brasov there are many Saxon villages, build by merchants who had settled here in Medieval times and who contributed in fighting off the Turks.
-A stay in a these areas really open your eyes up to the local history and culture.
+An alternative to finding boarding at hotels in larger cities is to find a cozy B&B in one of the lovely villages in Transylvania.
+A stay in these areas really opens your eyes to the local history and culture.
+For instance, around Sibiu and Brasov, many Saxon villages were built by merchants who had settled here in Medieval times and contributed to fighting off the Turks.

-Dracula aside, Transylvania is a wonderful place to visit packed with unique history and culture and a real gem for nature lovers.
+Dracula aside, Transylvania is a beautiful place to visit, packed with unique history and culture, and a real gem for nature lovers.